RichMorin/rubinius-x.github.io/index.markdown

 **A Ruby platform for composition and collaboration.**

-The internet has caused a fundamental change in general computing, yet many programming languages are solidly centered in the Windows 3.0 era, providing their equivalent to the Windows for Workgroups add-on to enable networking.
+The Internet has caused a fundamental change in general computing, yet many programming languages are solidly centered in the Windows 3.0 era, providing their equivalent to the Windows for Workgroups add-on to enable networking.
 Unfortunately, Ruby is one of those languages.